 A medical fellowship after residency can provide the training you need for a successful career in your preferred specialty.
 But it also probably means you’ll make far less for a period of one to three years.

 Do you get paid during a fellowship?
 Yes, you do.
-Medical fellows and residents make an average of between $54,107 and $71,167 a year, depending on how many years it has been since they earned a medical degree.
+Medical fellows and residents earn a median salary of $58,305 a year, depending on how many years it has been since they earned a medical degree.

 The Difference between Residency and Fellowship

-Residency usually happens right after medical school and is designed to give you the experience needed to serve patients.
-A fellowship usually follows residency and is designed to train you in a narrower specialty.
+Residency usually happens right after medical school and is designed to give residents the experience needed to serve patients.
+A fellowship usually follows residency and is designed to train fellows in a narrower specialty.

-While some fellows may earn more than residents, the salary is still far lower than for most working physicians.
-You usually have to pay for the majority of your living costs, including housing and at least some meals .
-Additionally, most fellows face a high student loan burden as well.
-Three-quarters of medical students graduated with debt in 2017, and nearly half had a student loan balance of $200,000 or more.
+While some fellows may earn more than residents, the salary is still lower than for most working physicians.
+Usually fellows have to pay for the majority of their living costs, including housing and at least some meals.

 10 Budgeting Tips for Living on Your Fellowship Doctor Salary